thetiger21/Cookie-Clicker/README.md

 This is the cookie clicker game.
-It is very basic and contributions would be nice
+It is very basic and contributions would be nice.